What is a good credit score?

 How to build a good credit score

-Building good credit scores comes down to using credit responsibly over time.
-The same is true when it comes to maintaining a good credit score.
+Building and maintaining good credit scores comes down to using credit responsibly over time.
 Here are some things the CFPB says you can do:

 1. Pay your bills on time.
 Consider setting up automatic payments or electronic reminders to help you remember to make on-time payments.